How To Spot Common Building Defects

-Before buying a home, you should always consult experts to conduct a building defect inspection.
-But even if you do that, you should look for common building defects yourself while inspecting the home.
+Before buying a home, you should always consult experts to conduct a pre-purchase building inspection.
+However, there's some common defects that you should keep an eye out for while inspecting the home.

 Mould, also called mildew, is a fungal growth that grows in warm, damp conditions.

 An outbreak of mould begins as spores that are invisible to the naked eye but grow when the temperature and moisture levels are right.
 It can be evidence of issues major defects with plumbing or poor ventilation.